tensorflow/tensorflow/tensorflow/g3doc/get_started/os_setup.md

 This creates a canonical set of symbolic links to the Cuda libraries on your system.
 Every time you change the Cuda library paths you need to run this step again before you invoke the bazel build command.
-For the cuDNN libraries, use '6.5' for R2, '7.0' for R3, and '4.0.4' for R4-RC.
+For the cuDNN libraries, use '7.0' for R3, and '4.0.4' for R4-RC.

 #### Build your target with GPU support
 From the root of your source tree, run: